 At ACTI, prospective cross-cultural Christian workers from across the world meet the real challenges of cross-cultural living, staying in places of training at Chiang Mai and in cosmopolitan Singapore.

 Formal interactive lectures give strategic information about various aspects of the world of missions, while hands-on workshops offer skill development.
-Through the community life, trainees learn first-hand about the intricacies of interpersonal relationships, stress management, raising and keeping a missionary family together, and above all, practicing true discipleship.
+Through the community life, trainees learn first-hand about the intricacies of interpersonal relationships, stress management, raising and keeping a missionary family together, and above all, practising true discipleship.

-- formal lectures in English, with interactive discussions and workshops given by 23 active missionaries on 28 topics
+- interactive lectures in English, with lively discussions and workshops given by 24 active missionaries on 30 topics

 - informal learning through visits to para-ministries, religious practices and mercy ministries

 - interaction with training directors and counsellors to help trainees in their preparation processes

-- a 6-week training program in Chiang Mai/Chiang Rai (4 weeks) and Singapore (2 weeks)
+- a 5-week training program in Chiang Mai (3 weeks) and Singapore (2 weeks)

 - weekly writings of My Reflections to strengthen learning and application for future ministries

 - presenting a Focus Paper & mapping a strategic Masterplan for field ministries